bravo1goingdark/ucfp/crates/ufp_index/doc/README.md

 let index = UfpIndex::with_backend(cfg, Box::new(InMemoryBackend::new()));
 ```

-Run `cargo run -p ufp_index --example index_demo` to see end-to-end insert +
+From the workspace root, run `cargo run -p ufp_index --example index_demo` to
-semantic/perceptual queries with the default RocksDB backend.
-Switch to the
+see end-to-end insert + semantic/perceptual queries with the default RocksDB
-fast in-memory backend by calling `IndexConfig::with_backend(...)` in your
+backend.
+Switch to the fast in-memory backend by calling
-initialization code—no config files required.
+`IndexConfig::with_backend(...)` in your initialization code—no config files
+required.

 ## Architecture at a glance
 - **Data model:** `IndexRecord` captures the canonical hash, optional perceptual